LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 | end-row           | what row to stop processing                                       |

 ### How it works
-Players with an empty faction cell are distributed evenly across all factions while keeping friends in the same faction.
+Players with no faction are distributed evenly across all factions while keeping friends in the same faction.
 Players with a preassigned faction are kept in that faction, and all their friends with no faction are forced into the same faction.
-THe result is written to a copy of the original Excel file in the output directory
+The result is written to a copy of the original Excel file in the output directory

+### How to run the .jar
+Open a Terminal in the same Directory as the .jar File and enter:
+**java -jar FILE_NAME.jar**

+You can also add the following flags, separated by spaces, at the end of the above line:
+- --checkMinecraftName *Checks if the Name belongs to a valid Minecraft Account*